-No children in B&NES have been securely remanded for more than two years and the use of custodial sentencing remains low.
+There have been no secure remands of children in B&NES for more than two years and the use of custodial sentencing is low.
 There is evidence of close working with Children's Social Care to ensure support when a child returns to the community from custody and of proactively managing presenting risk including by accessing funding through the Violence Reduction Unit to support resettlement.
 Numbers are too low to provide characteristics as these could be identified but local partnership audits have highlighted key areas of work to be undertaken.
 These are being incorporated into the work plans for the YOS, the Violence Reduction Unit and the BCSSP's Exploitation Sub Group.

 There has been no recent experience of children leaving custody and facing accommodation issues.
-B&NES is part of a wider Resettlement Consortium with North Somerset, South Gloucestershire and Bristol and Voluntary sector partners, where good practice is shared and joint initiatives are taken, including the decision to become involved in the Enhanced Case Management (trauma informed) pilot.